jarrodparkes/jarrodparkes.github.io/_posts/2019-01-25-who-a-hiring-method.md

 ## Part 3: Sourcing A-Players

 - Best place to source a players is from your personal an professional networks
-- “Who is the most talented person/people you know [for X job] that I should hire?” ask this often, ask it in response to people asking you “what do you do?”
+- "Who is the most talented person/people you know [for X job] that I should hire?" ask this often, ask it in response to people asking you "what do you do?"
 - ^ use answers to this question to build your own source list of people
 - Internally asking this question is a great starting point - who knows what you need more than the A players you already have?
 - Deputize people external/internal to go on the A search for you; can offer cash rewards or other monetary incentives
 - Bring outside recruiters inside so they can better understand what you need
 - Sourcing systems: spreadsheets, index cards, and dedicating time (30 mins a week) to nurturing, calling, prioritizing, and updating your the leads
-- Example calls: “X recommended I talk to you.
-We are looking for great Y talent and I’d love the chance to know you and learn about your career interests”
+- Example calls: "X recommended I talk to you.
+We are looking for great Y talent and I’d love the chance to know you and learn about your career interests"
 - If you get external recruiters take time to make sure your on the same page, go over your scorecards and hold them accountable to the items on it (make sure the grade leads based on it)
 - Action item: create a list of the 10 most talented people you know and start asking the questions!